 My fiancé, who is a very private person, so I will leave it at that. 🙂

 My kid.
 Lela is a writer, a digital artist, and also brilliant.
 He does all of the artwork for my music and this site.
 He is also one of the funniest people I know.

 Tao Te Ching – That little book has kept me sane for 30 years

 What inspired you to create the blog?

 It started in 2018, simply as the website for my new musical project.
 Then I hired another blog to do a write-up on the EP.
 The article was terrible.
 It was just a couple of sentences really, packed with meaningless fluff.
 No substance whatsoever.
 They clearly had not even listened to the music.

 So, I decided to do it better.
 I had already been a music writer for 20 years at that point.
 I thought that my experience might be of some assistance to up-and-coming musicians.
 Five years and 3,500 blog posts later, it seems to be working.
-In 2021 I quit my day job as an IT executive in corporate America and devoted myself full time to the blog and the music.
-It was a huge pay cut, and one of the best decisions I have ever made.

 What are your plans for the future?

 To keep on keepin’ on.
 The blog is alive and I am connecting with new artists all the time.
 Many have become dear friends and collaborators.
 I’m writing new music every day.
 They’re not all keepers, but that’s not the point.
 I’ve also started painting recently and offer acrylic prints online.
 I’m just going to keep making stuff.

 Is there anything else you would like to say?